Libraries are such a valuable resources for students and parents alike.

 and register.
 The best thing about libraries is that they are free.
 This

-offers families a wealth of activities and learning opportunities without
+offers families activities and learning opportunities without burdening

-Fostering a love for books and reading when students are young will give
+Fostering a love of books and reading when students are young will give

 them a real edge.
 They not only read faster, but have improved vocabulary